-Dog attack affects farmer after 24 sheep killed in 'horrifying' incident
+Dog attack 'horrifies' farmer after 24 sheep killed

 The dogs were shot and their owner was banned for keeping dogs and fined £900.

-It took a vet 10 hours to stich up his injured ewes as police say that dog attacks on animals are "too common".
+It took a vet 10 hours to stitch up his injured ewes, while police said dog attacks on animals were "too common".

-Mr Jones has said it isn't just the emotional toll of the attack because he lost £14,000 and only recouped half from his insurance company.
+Mr Jones said it was not just the emotional toll of the attack - he also lost £14,000 and only recouped half from his insurance company.

 His horror story began when he noticed some sheep loose on the yard at Rhos Farm in Rhosllanerchrugog, just south of Wrexham, in March and went to investigate.